Sports Reports

 Fabrizio Romano: Pep Guardiola's successor at the Etihad will be Italian.

 Meanwhile, Roberto De Zerbi is pushing hard to bring Sandro Tonali to Tottenham, despite competition from Manchester City themselves.
-And another Roberto — Mancini — is waiting on a decision from the FIGC over the Italy head coach role.
-He’s already parted ways with Al-Sadd and is hopeful about a return to the national team.
+And another Roberto — Mancini — is waiting on a decision from the FIGC over the Italy head coach role, with Antonio Conte also in the running.
 It’s now entirely in Giovanni Malagò’s hands.
-Because Italian soccer has no intention of missing another World Cup, like the one currently being played across Mexico, the United States, and Canada.
+Because Italian soccer has no intention of missing another World Cup — like the one currently being played across Mexico, the United States, and Canada.

 Fabrizio Romano